kohrachel/w2-3d-about-me/README.md

     ```bash
     cd w2-3d-about-me
     ```
-3. Install the dependencies:
+3. Run the server (or everything will be black) (don't say i didn't warn you):
     ```bash
-    npm install
+    python3 -m http.server
     ```